MIDAV0/ethernaut-challenges/README.md

 ## Level 9 - King
 The contract can be exploited by using failed fallback function.
 When someone tries to claim king status they trigger the `trasnfer` function which sends ETH to specified address.
 We can create a contract that will revert the transaction and make the `transfer` function fail.
 This will cause the rest of the transaction to fail and no one will be able to claim the king status.

+## Level 10 - Reentrancy

+The contract is vulnaruble to reentrancy attack.
+The `withdraw` function first sends ETH to the caller and then updates the balance of the caller.
+This allows the caller to call the `withdraw` function again before the balance is updated.
+The caller can call the `withdraw` function multiple times and drain the contract.